-SoCalGas conducts regular emergency preparedness exercises and drills to promote employee proficiency in emergency assignments, validate the effectiveness of its emergency plans and identify opportunities to improve.
+SoCalGas conducts regular emergency preparedness exercises and drills to promote employee proficiency in emergency assignments, validate the effectiveness of its emergency plans, and identify continuous improvement opportunities.
 These exercises may include external agencies and cover a wide range of emergencies, including threats to employees/contractors, public, and pipeline safety.

-The effectiveness of the response is evaluated following these emergency preparedness exercises and drills via an after-action report or improvement plan where strengths and lessons learned are identified and continuous improvement opportunities are implemented.
+The effectiveness of the response is evaluated following these emergency preparedness exercises and drills via an after-action report, which includes an improvement plan where strengths and lessons learned are identified, and continuous improvement opportunities are implemented.
 This may include enhancements to policies, plans, procedures, or processes and training.

-Additionally, SoCalGas emergency responders are required to complete FEMA training consistent with their assigned responsibilities.
-This training may include ICS and/or first responder training for field management personnel who may respond to emergencies.
+Also, SoCalGas emergency responders must complete the required FEMA training consistent with their assigned responsibilities.
+This training may include ICS and/or first responder training for field management personnel who respond to emergencies.